Guillermo-Laguna/Java/EJERCICIOS/EVALUACION1.md

         b.
 Falso
 ## Answer: b

-// It is necessary to give the indentation to the code and the semicolon in the third line public class LanguagesFacts{
+/* It is necessary to give the indentation to the code and the semicolon in the third line*/

+public class LanguagesFacts{
     public static void main(String[] args) {
         System.out.println("Las clases Java tienen un metodo 'main()'.");